Updated on 12 May 2021

-Being a student is something of a rite of passage.
-It brings some pretty cool perks, but it also brings some incredible challenges.
-One of the biggest challenges is meeting all your study requirements, while also managing your finances – and trying to squeeze some socialising in as well!
+Being a student brings some pretty cool perks, but it also brings some incredible challenges.
+One of the biggest is meeting all your study requirements, while also managing your finances – and trying to squeeze some socialising in as well!
 This means finding the balance between spending that enables learning and spending on things that, well, might not be entirely study related.
 And one of the biggest grey areas is broadband.

-Sure, student cards offer discounts across a range of services, but aside from public services like transport and the ubiquitous Wednesday Night Special at the on-campus bar, the student discount can only go so far.
+Sure, student cards offer some discounts, but aside from public services like transport and the occasional Wednesday Night Special at the on-campus bar, the student discount can only go so far.

-It should be mentioned that it is entirely possible to get by as a student without a broadband plan.
+Can you get by as a student without broadband?
 When I was studying, I made it a point in my first year to visit family and friends who had outstanding internet connections.
 I would hang out on campus to use the (buggy, unreliable) free WiFi.
 And I even chugged my way through countless coffee-and-muffin combos to keep a table at the local cafe.
-Let me tell you — it is not a good feeling doing this.
+Let me tell you — it is not a good feeling.
 It put a strain on my relationships, my budget, my waistline, my nerves – and funnily enough my wallet (those coffees ain’t cheap).
 And if I could do it over again, getting better broadband would be my number one priority — right after dropping out of accounting.